Date(s): July 31-August 1, 2019

 Registration fee includes: access to all keynote and breakout sessions, access to online materials, lunch on both days, and unlimited coffee, soda and water

-Our presenters have a wide-range of knowledge and experience working with educators around these critical topics in education and this institute will allow you to better understand how all elements systematically flow together to create better learning structures for today’s students.
-Our team of presenters will also customize your learning experience at this institute by sharing their research, knowledge and implementation strategies around the Learning FIRST model.
+Our presenters have a wide-range of knowledge and experience working with educators around these critical topics to ensure your support learning as a professional learning community.
+Research and experience has shown to include all aspects of this model to guarantee high levels of learning for every single students.
+Our PLC 2.0 Institutes will give you the theory and the tools to allow you to better understand how all elements systematically flow together to create better learning structures for today’s students.
+Our team of presenters will also customize your learning experience at this institute by sharing their research, knowledge and implementation strategies around the Learning FIRST PLC 2.0 model.
 Engage in this process with colleagues on the following questions that must be asked to ensure high levels of learning for all students and a Learning FIRST culture:

 - What type of learning environment and culture do we strive to create in becoming a Learning FIRST school?